WANdisco/wandisco-documentation-ldm/docs/audit-logs.md

 The LiveData UI tracks all user-driven interactions and resulting changes (including errors) and creates a record in the form of a log file.

-Use these audit logs to monitor LiveData Migrator activity.
+Use these audit logs to monitor user activity in LiveData Migrator.

 :::note
 Only UI driven actions are recorded in these audit logs.